 - Discussion of potential or current outcomes

 In addition, the student is expected to participate in direct communication with local, state and/or federal legislators and staff members under the supervision and direction of ACEP Washington, DC and State Office personnel.
-The student is expected to commit at least 45 hours per week at a minimum to the project, on-site and/or off-site.
+The student is expected to commit at least 45 hours per week at a minimum to the project, off-site.
 Throughout the course, consistent contact and updates should be provided to all student advisors, and appropriate alterations to the project can be made if necessary.
 Appropriate deadlines for project report completion should be clearly defined by the student’s university advisor.
 The student will also be expected to present his/her project at a State Chapter event, i.e. board of directors meeting, or other leadership event.

 The course evaluation will be the responsibility of the student’s university advisor.
 As stated, any academic requirements for elective credit should be clearly described and agreed upon by the student and his/her university advisor upon acceptance.
 Feedback regarding the student’s performance and experience will be provided to the student and university advisor by ACEP Washington, DC office representatives and State Chapter office representatives.Apply Now